mustafah009/ShoppingBasket/README.md

 # ShoppingBasket test

+##Instructions

+### Building and running tests
+* From the command line you can build the project with: gradlew build

+* And run the tests with:
+gradlew test

+After you're done, zip up your project and submit to the HR tacking care of your case:
+Don't do a PR/Fork as everyone else would see your work and could copy it.

 * The test is based around a simple checkout pipeline for an online store or POS system.
 * A Basket of BasketItems is passed to a CheckoutPipeline.
 * The basket is placed in a CheckoutContext, then passed through a series of CheckoutSteps.